 The BHF Nation of Lifesavers campaign aims to see ‘lifesavers in every street and every workplace’.
-While our First Aid at Work online training course might not cover CPR in depth, it is certainly a good starting point to ensure staff have knowledge of a range of basic first aid procedures.
+While our Emergency First Aid at Work online training course might not cover CPR in depth, it is certainly a good starting point to ensure staff have knowledge of a range of basic first aid procedures.

 Health and safety training is all about balance and you may wish to consider inhouse training to compliment any basic online first aid training and meet your CPR needs.
 The British Heart Foundation can provide team training, or you can purchase a Call Push Rescue training kit from them to learn how to run your own CPR training sessions.

 In response to the Nation of Lifesavers campaign, at echo3 we are currently updating our First Aid at Work course to also look at the importance of following CPR with defibrillation using an AED (automated external defibrillator).

 After someone experiences sudden cardiac arrest (SCA), brain death starts to happen within just 4 to 6 minutes if no CPR and defibrillation occur, so fast response is vital.
 While CPR can keep blood pumping to the brain, an AED is needed to restart the heart and is designed to be used by anyone, even without training.

 If you suspect SCA, the chain of survival is:

 - Call the emergency services immediately

 - While you wait for paramedics, give CPR

 - Use a defibrillator (AED) to restart the heart